OscarRG/go-cc/README.md

 # go-cc - Conventional Commit CLI

-`go-cc` is a CLI tool for generating and committing conventional commits in your Git repository.
-It helps you follow the Conventional Commit standard for commit messages, making your project's history more organized and easier to manage.
+`go-cc` is a versatile CLI tool written in Go, designed to facilitate the generation and management of conventional commits in your Git repository.
+It adheres to the Conventional Commit standard for commit messages, enhancing your project's versioning and making your commit history more organized and easier to manage.

 ## Features

+- **Repository-Level Configuration**: Set default conventional commit configurations specific to your repository with ease.
-- Interactive command-line prompts to create conventional commits.
+- **Interactive Command-Line Prompts**: Enjoy a user-friendly experience with interactive command-line prompts for creating conventional commits.
-- Automatic generation of conventional commit messages.
+- **Automatic Initialization**: When no .gocc file is found in the repository, go-cc seamlessly defaults to a predefined configuration for conventional commits.
-- Supports commit types, optional scopes, and commit descriptions.
+- **Supports Commit Types, Optional Scopes, and Commit Descriptions**: Effortlessly define commit types, optional scopes, and commit descriptions tailored to your project.
-- Provides an option to review and confirm the commit before it's executed.
+- **Review and Confirm Commit**: go-cc provides the option to review and confirm commits before execution, ensuring a final check for changes.
-- Integrates seamlessly with your Git workflow.
+- **Seamless Git Workflow Integration**: Integrate go-cc seamlessly into your Git workflow, establishing a consistent and standardized approach to conventional commits.
+- **Easy Versioning**: Manage GitHub conventional commits effortlessly and consistently, promoting a streamlined versioning process.

 ## Installation